-Brussel Sprouts for Diabetes are Very Beneficial.
-Brussels sprouts are responsible for increasing insulin sensitivity, lowering your glucose levels, and have the ability to halt oxidative stress that changes in diabetics.
+Brussel sprouts are responsible for increasing insulin sensitivity, lowering your glucose levels, and have the ability to halt oxidative stress that changes in diabetics.
 This is possible because of alpha lipoic acid which is an antioxidant contained in Brussels sprouts.
-This reason makes them good for diabetics.
+This makes brussel sprouts for diabetics a positive thing.

 So, there are the two main ingredients here in Brussels sprouts that are responsible for lowering blood sugar.
 The first as I mentioned is alpha lipoic acid and the second is fiber.
 While fiber is so good and beneficial for many things in your body, controlling your blood sugars and helping with diabetes are the key here with Brussels sprouts.